babelouest/hoel/README.md

 ### Escape string

-If you need to escape parameters, you can use the function `h_escape_string`, the returned value must be h_free'd after use.
+If you need to escape parameters, you can use the functions `h_escape_string`, the returned value must be h_free'd after use.

 ```c
 /**